iluvjava/Maths/Notebook 2.0 obsidian/AMATH 501 Complex Analysis, Vector Calculus/Complex Analysis/Cauchy Integral.md

 $$

-Next, we observe the fact that the function is holomorphic, then it has to be continuous at the point $z_0$, which means that, for all there eixsts some $\rho_\epsilon$ that can bound the function value $|f(z) - f(z_0)| \le \epsilon$, therefore, we can place an upper bound onthe absolute value of the first integral on the RHS of the above expression
+Next, we observe the fact that the function is holomorphic, then it has to be continuous at the point $z_0$, which means that, for all there exists some $\rho_\epsilon$ that can bound the function value $|f(z) - f(z_0)| \le \epsilon$, therefore, we can place an upper bound on the absolute value of the first integral on the RHS of the above expression

 $$
 \begin{aligned}